Search and rescue volunteers

 How to join

 The B.C. government doesn't directly recruit volunteers.
 Volunteers are recruited and organized in groups at a community level.
-The BC Search and Rescue Association (BCSARA) exists to represent these volunteer groups in B.C.
+BCSARA represents these volunteer groups in B.C. and local GSAR groups are listed on their website

 To become a search and rescue volunteer: